PEMF & Sports Performance Enhancement

-Athletes can be very superstitious creatures.
-Many have ‘rituals’ or repeat things they do or wear.
-They believe this will improve their performance or the outcome of an event.
+Athletes can be very superstitious in nature.
+Many have ‘rituals’ or repeat things they do or wear that they believe will improve their performance or the outcome of an event.
 As one thinks, so it is to a degree.
 Therein lies the placebo effect.
-If you think something will make you improve, it can… and will to the degree of the belief.
+If you think something will make you improve, it can… and will to the degree of the belief you hold.
 The placebo effect is real and demonstrable in studies.
 That’s why there are double-blind studies with humans to take the placebo effect out of the equation.
-Neither the subjects nor the staff administering the research knows who is receiving the real or the placebo treatment.
+Neither the subjects or the staff administering the research know who is receiving the real or the placebo treatment (double-blind study).

-PEMF therapy is beneficial for improving the condition of tissues and blood flow.
+- PEMF therapy is beneficial for improving soft tissue and blood flow

-PEMF therapy has been highly regarded as a natural method of improving mental clarity.
+- PEMF therapy is used as a natural method of improving mental clarity

 The use of Pulsed Electro-Magnetic Field (PEMF) therapy has become very prevalent in professional sports.
 Professional athletes in all sports in North America and Europe are praising the benefits of PEMF for improved performance and injury or workout recovery.
-Far more don’t talk about PEMF, as it gives an additional advantage they’re not willing to share with their competitors.
-It’s absolutely legal.
-No physical substance is introduced into the body… only magnetic waves.
-The same natural magnetic waves emanating from the earth and also from the Schuman resonances generated by millions of lightning strikes every day.
+Many athletes don’t talk about PEMF, as it gives an additional advantage that they’re not willing to share with their competitors.
+It’s absolutely safe and legal.
+No physical substance is introduced into the body… only electromagnetic waves.
+The same natural magnetic waves emanating from the earth and also from the Schuman resonance generated by millions of lightning strikes each day.

 The effects of a pulsed electromagnetic field on red blood cells are well documented.
 This is an image of red blood cells using dark field microscopy showing living red blood cells before a PEMF treatment.

-InTechOpen published a study in 2012 by the Department of Physics, Korea Advanced Institute of Science and Technology, which showed that just two red blood cells stuck together reduce cellular efficiency by 71%. and eight cells stuck together reduces it by 50%.
-That’s a 50% reduction of not only oxygen intake but also water and nutrient absorption along with carbon dioxide and toxin elimination.
+InTechOpen published a study in 2012 by the Department of Physics, Korea Advanced Institute of Science and Technology, which showed that just two red blood cells stuck together reduce cellular efficiency by 71%. and eight cells stuck together reduce it by 50%.
+That’s a half of not only oxygen intake but also water and nutrient absorption along with carbon dioxide and toxin elimination.

 This is a picture of red blood cells eight minutes after a PEMF treatment.
 The red blood cells begin to separate after only a couple of minutes once they reach the threshold charge potential.
-The effect will last up to twelve or fourteen hours, sometimes more… sometimes less.
-It depends on lifestyle and individual variables.
+The effect will last up to four to six hours, sometimes more… sometimes less.
+It depends on lifestyle, body hydration and various other individual variables.

-Your red blood cells were designed to deliver, feed and supply the body and at the same time get rid of wastes.
+Your red blood cells were designed to deliver, feed and supply the body, and at the same time, eliminate metabolic wastes.
 In order to do this the most efficiently, the red blood cells need to have the greatest amount of surface area possible.
-Maximum efficiency of the blood cells is achieved when all the surface area of the cell is free to perform its functions.
+Maximum efficiency of the blood cells is achieved when all the surface area of the cell wall is free to perform its functions.

 The other important factor is that the red blood cells need to get to every part of the body.
-If they’re stuck together in large clusters, then they’re not able to pass through the tiny capillaries within the circulatory system.
-Capillaries comprise 71% to 74% of the whole circulatory system.
+If they’re stuck together in clusters, then they’re not able to pass through the tiny micro capillaries within the circulatory system.
+Micro capillaries comprise 71% to 74% of the whole circulatory system.
 The capillaries connect the branches of arteries to the branches of veins.
-More importantly, they surround the body’s cells to deliver oxygen, water and nutrients from the blood to the tissues while carrying away the toxins.
+More importantly, they surround the body’s cells and tissues to deliver oxygen, water and nutrients from the blood to the tissues while carrying away the toxins.
 If all the blood vessels of the body were stretched out in a line, it would be long enough to circle the earth three times.

 When two, three or more red blood cells clump together, the very physical size of the sticky clump of red blood cells prevents it from passing through the narrow capillaries.
-The result is that certain tissues do not get enough oxygen, nutrients and waste disposal from the cells.
-Capillaries are so small that blood cells can only pass through them in a single file or as a separate single cell.
+The result is that certain tissues do not get enough oxygen, water and nutrients, plus wastes are not eliminated from the cells.
+Micro capillaries are so small in diameter that red blood cells can only pass through them in a single file or as a separate single cell.

-PEMF provides athletes with many benefits when used before and after any event.
+PEMF provides athletes with many benefits when used before and after an event.